Local Development Scheme

 Approval of plans

-Formal approval of final documents takes place via Cabinet and Council.
-Formal Member scrutiny of emerging proposals happens through the Select Committees, as appropriate.
+Formal approval of the local plan takes place via Cabinet and Council.
+Formal Member scrutiny of emerging proposals happens through the Growth Infrastructure and Housing Select Committee, as appropriate.

 Monitoring